BoboTiG/cracker-ng/README.md

     $ git clone https://github.com/BoboTiG/cracker-ng.git
     $ cd cracker-ng

-    # For testers and contributors, always work with on the devel branch:
+    For testers and contributors, always work with on the devel branch:
     $ git checkout devel

+    To show available commands:
     $ make

+    Example: build the ZIP module:
+    $ make zip

+    Build the debug version (for testers and contributors):
+    $ make zip DEBUG=1

-The final execuable file will be stored into `bin` folder.
+The final executable file will be stored into `bin` folder.

 Man